diShine-digital-agency/cookie-audit/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behavior can be reported to **hello@dishine.it**.
+Instances of unacceptable behavior can be reported to **kevin@dishine.it**.
 All reports will be reviewed and addressed.

 ## Attribution